 View course details in MyPlan: B BECN 382

 B BECN 458 Risk Modeling (5) RSN

 Focuses on the allocation and pricing of risk, analyzing what motivates economic agents to trade, how they manage risky endowments, and how financial assets are used for investment decisions to hedge risk.
 Includes analysis of how insurance premiums, stocks, bonds, and option prices are determined.
-Prerequisite: minimum grade of 1.7 in B BECN 300; recommended: calculus, linear algebra, as well as familiarity with Excel.
+Recommended: calculus, linear algebra, as well as familiarity with Excel.
 Offered: jointly with B BUS 458.

 View course details in MyPlan: B BECN 458

 An introduction to the economic foundations of financial and actuarial models with applications to insurance and financial risk management, and the role of derivative securities in arbitrage, quantitative investment management and algorithmic trading.
 Prerequisite: B BECN 302; and either B BECN 458, or STMATH 330 and STMATH 392.